goRestart/ios-restart-app/Documentation/MacMiniAccess.md

 #### Steps:
 - run `macmini` command on terminal.
 Will prompt a password, use the macmini user one.
 - You're now on macmini, just access/clone letgo-ios or lg-corekit as usual (it's configured on develop branch)
-	- There's already one ~/letgo-ios  configured on develop branch
+	- There are already one `~/letgo-ios` and `~/lgcorekit` configured on develop branch
 - Run any fastlane command as usual
-	- If you're running deploy_to_appstore command use the `ios-automation@letgo.com` account when prompted
+	- If you're running deploy_to_appstore lane use the `ios-automation@letgo.com` account when prompted